matildagaddi/power-outage-attacks/README.md

 ## Hypothesis Testing

-Null Hypothesis: the mean duration of power outages caused by severe weather is equal compared to other causes combined. (mean severe - mean not-severe = 0)
+Null Hypothesis: the distribution of North American Electric Reliability Corportation (NERC) regions in terms of power outages caused by an intentional attack is equal compared to other causes combined.

-Alternate Hypothesis: the mean duration of power outages caused by severe weather is greater than other causes combined. (mean severe - mean not-severe > 0)
+Alternate Hypothesis: the distribution of NERC regions in terms of power outages caused by an intentional attack is different than other causes combined.

-The test statistic we are using is the difference in means between severe-weather outage duration and not-severe-weather outage duration.
+The test statistic we are using is the total variation distance between the distribution of NERC regions.

-We chose a significance level of 0.05 and the p-value is 0.0 so we reject the null hypthesis in favor of the alternative.
+We chose a significance level of 0.05 and the p-value is 0.0 so we reject the null hypothesis in favor of the alternative.

 ---